ehrpg/qstar/docs/npc/index.md

 A GM can however create normal characters in place of NPCs to flesh them out more.

+## Action Points

+Instead of Action Points, NPCs use the Action system.
+An NPC can do any 2 Actions, such as Move, Attack, Sneak, etc. Left-over Actions are lost; they cannot be accumulated over multiple rounds.

 ## Difficulty

 ## Attributes & Skills